-The course can be studied full-time over three years or on a part-time basis which typically takes four-and-a-half years.
+The course can be studied full-time.
 It offers start dates in February and September.

 This Adult Nursing course uses a wide variety of stimulating approaches to teaching and learning to suit individual learning styles.
 This includes a series of interactive lectures with associated seminars, skills lab activities and practical placements.
 All modules are mandatory to enable you to exit the programme with the knowledge, values and skills to be able to work within integrated care settings and enhance the delivery of care for service users, their families and carers.